brainclots/for_this_send_that/README.md

       -h, --help      show this help message and exit -v, --verify    Ask for verification before saving -r, --rollback  Run rollback commands
+      -d, --dryrun    Only run verification commands, no save

     always required:
       <import_file>   Name of file containing devices and commands for each device